 For shopping, dining or just a casual stroll, no place in New Orleans is quite like Magazine Street.
 This six-mile-long stretch from the Garden District to Uptown features some of the best antique stores, art galleries, craft shops and boutiques to be found anywhere in the city.

 For generations Magazine Street has attracted business and visitors for many different purposes.
 It was originally named for a “magazin,” a warehouse that was built in the late 1700s to house products awaiting export.
 Today Magazine Street features a range of historic architecture – from the large columned Greek Revival style of the mid-19th century, to the colorful Victorian cottages trimmed in quirky gingerbread millwork.
 Its variation of architectural styles, in addition to the endless amount of shops and dining venues, has made Magazine Street is a hot spot for locals and visitors alike.

 Specialty coffee shops on Magazine offer free wifi and outdoor tables for people-watching and casual conversation.
 Within easy walking distance, you’ll find everything from tiny espresso bars to some of New Orleans most popular coffee brands.

 Restaurants feature cuisines ranging from traditional Creole to Vietnamese, Indian, or Columbian, and everything in between.
-Visitors can choose between some of the city’s finest restaurants or opt for a more casual dining experience, with options like gourmet hotdog stands and food trucks.
+Visitors can choose between some of the city’s finest restaurants or opt for a more casual dining experience, with selections like gourmet hotdog stands and food trucks.

-But as locals will tell you, it is the antiques and artwork that draw aficionados to Magazine Street.
-Whether you are looking for fine China, exquisite handcrafted items, used and new books, imported rugs, jewelry, ornate furniture, silver utensils and other tableware, crystal chandeliers and other 19th and early 20th century home furnishings – there’s an excellent chance you will find it on Magazine Street.
+As locals will tell you, it is the antiques and artwork that draw aficionados to Magazine Street.
+Whether you are looking for fine China, used and new books, jewelry, ornate furniture, or other 19th and early 20th century home furnishings – you’ll find it on Magazine Street.